 Hope Farm Medical Centre has made the difficult decision to apply for a formal practice list closure as we want to deliver exceptional care to all patients, which is a difficult task when the practice list grows significantly.
 The CCG has reviewed our application to formally close the practice list.
-They have given us permission to close the list for an initial three month period until 11th February 2020.
+They have given us permission to temporarily close the practice list.

 During this period: